 Having taught numerous workshops for decades, I recently launched an online Cell Wisdom school where I teach two program one on stress management and the other on Cell Health and Cellular Healing: Lessening Stress and Secrets of Your Cells.
 The latter course expands on and puts into practice, my book Secrets of Your Cells: Embodying Your Body’s Inner Intelligence

 My other adventure into the unknown took me into making visible the invisible through the microscope— to capture in photomicrographs the unexpected patterns and beauty of vitamins, minerals, wine, psychedelics, and molecules of taste.
-I have worked with wineries in California’s famous wine country, with nutritional supplement companies capturing the beautiful microscopic expressions of their products.
+I have worked with wineries capturing the hidden beauty of wine and with nutritional supplement companies capturing the beautiful microscopic expressions of their products.
 My work with wine is documented with hundreds of bold color photographs in Wine’s Hidden Beauty.
 Photomicrographs of some of the wines are now hanging in numerous tasting rooms, exhibited in galleries, and part of visual wine tasting events.
 One winery uses the images to create a digital dictionary about their wines.
 What’s been most exciting in capturing the inside story of wine, is to follow the life of a wine, how it visually changes with age and when it loses its vitality.

 My latest veering off the path has been discovering sacred symbols in our molecules.
 After photographing the microscopic expressions of 12 mineral salts-related to signs of the Zodiac I veered into metaphysics.
 I use the photomicrograph symbols to tell a visual story of a person’s unique elemental essence based on their birthday.
 This certainly is far removed from my scientific training.
 Yet these self-discovery readings with these symbols uncovered through the microscope teach my clients a lot about themselves, their hidden strengths and challenges.